Our place in the health system

-As a Crown entity we are accountable through the Minister to Parliament for our actions and must assist the Minister to respond to Parliamentary Questions (questions asked about our operations by Members of Parliament).
+As a Crown entity, Parliament holds us to account for our actions.
+We help the Minister respond to Parliamentary Questions (questions asked about our operations by Members of Parliament).
 Our performance is also scrutinised by Parliament’s Health Select Committee.
 PHARMAC also assists MPs with queries from their local constituents.

 District Health Boards (DHBs)

-DHBs hold the funding for most publicly funded health services, including the Combined Pharmaceutical Budget (CPB) and hospital medical devices.
+DHBs hold the funding for most publicly financed health services, including the Combined Pharmaceutical Budget (CPB) and hospital medical devices.

 Our Memorandum of Understanding with the DHBs provides a sound basis for working together over time.